 History of Fox Lea Farm

-Fox Lea hosted our very first horse show in December of 1984.
-With the help of John Kimball and Simon Barber, Fox Lea Farm held the first international-level dressage show in the United States.
-Dressage was the first discipline to put us on the map at a national level.
+Linda and David Aldrich immediately started planning and then building the infrastructure for the property, including barns, show rings, office and other buildings necessary to create a nationally recognized horse show facility.
+Fox Lea hosted its first horse show in December of 1984.
+With the help of John Kimball and Simon Barber, Fox Lea Farm held the first international-level dressage show in the United States; Dressage was the first discipline to put us on the map at a national level.

 Fox Lea Farm now hosts events over 42 weekends per year.
-We have been and continue to be an integral part of the Venice community, and are grateful to the residents of both the Venice Community and the Horse Community for their continued support over the years.
+We are an integral part of the Venice community, and are grateful to the residents of both the Venice Community and the Horse Community for their continued support over the years.